-There are loads of natural remedies for ADHD that you can pursue, but why not get to the root of things?
-Look at the relationship between gut health and ADHD or probiotics and ADHD to see if these might be the right approach for you and your family!
-And besides, when you improve gut health, all kinds of other good things can follow.
+There are loads of natural and conventional supports for ADHD that you can pursue, but why not get to the root of things?
+Look at the relationship between gut health and ADHD or probiotics and ADHD to see if these might be the right approach for you and your family.
+These things aren't a cure for ADHD, but they are great supports for the gut and brain.
+When you improve gut health, all kinds of other good things can follow.

 Do you give your kids probiotics?